mongodb/mongo-cxx-driver/etc/releasing.md

   following the established pattern.
 If this is a minor release (x.y.0), revise the entire document as needed.
 - Edit `docs/content/_index.md` and `README.md` to match.
+- Edit the `Installing the MongoDB C driver` section of `docs/content/mongocxx-v3/installation/advanced.md` to reflect libmongoc requirements.
+- Edit `docs/content/mongocxx-v3/installation/linux.md`,
+  `docs/content/mongocxx-v3/installation/macos.md` and
+  `docs/content/mongocxx-v3/installation/windows.md`.
+   If the release was not a release candidate, update `Step 2` to reflect the new latest stable version to download.
 - Edit `etc/generate-all-apidocs.pl` and add the new release version to the `@DOC_TAGS` array, following the established pattern.
 - Commit these changes: